Skip to content

 • IP6TABLES_RESTORE

-If you have enabled the setting LF_IPSET in your /etc/csf/csf.conf, the following dependencies will be loaded:
+If you he enable the setting LF_IPSET in your /etc/csf/csf.conf, the following dependencies will be loaded:

 • IPSET

-If you have enabled the settings IP or IFCONFIG in your /etc/csf/csf.conf, the following dependencies will be loaded:
+If you enable the settings IP or IFCONFIG in your /etc/csf/csf.conf, the following dependencies will be loaded:

 • IP